The Manaslu Circuit trekking is a once-in-a-lifetime experience. It lies at an elevation of 8156m and is the 8th highest mountain.

 Guide: You need a guide for trekking in this region.
 The guide takes care of your logistics, tea houses, and directions.
 The path is not clear compared to other treks, the guide will clear the path.

-Manaslu Circuit trek is a tea house trek where you will spend about a week in a tea house along the trekking route.
+Manaslu Circuit Trekking is a tea house trek where you will spend about a week in a tea house along the trekking route.
 On your trek to this region, the tea house provides food, accommodation, and other facilities like a hot shower and charging facilities.
 Most of the tea house trail is well-managed Depending on altitude, the services are also limited because of remote places and the unavailability of transportation.

 Manaslu trek permits